-4.2.3.1 Coastal warnings broadcast information which is necessary for safe navigation within areas seaward of the fairway buoy or pilot station, should not be restricted to main shipping lanes.
-Where the area is served by International NAVTEX, it should provide navigational warnings for the entire NAVTEX service area.
-Where the area is not served by International NAVTEX, it is necessary to include all warnings relevant to the coastal waters up to 250 miles from the coast in the International EGC service broadcast.
+[3.2.3.1 Coastal warnings broadcast information which is necessary for safe navigation within areas seaward of the fairway buoy or pilot station, should not be restricted to main shipping lanes.
+Where the area is not served by International NAVTEX, it is necessary to include all warnings relevant to the coastal waters up to 250 miles from the coast in the International EGC service broadcast.]

+[3.2.3.1alt Coastal warnings are concerned with the information detailed below which seafarers require for their safe navigation and are not limited to main shipping lanes.
+This includes navigational hazards and failures of aids to navigation as well as information which may require changes to planned navigational routes.
+Coastal warnings broadcast information within an international NAVTEX service area or Coastal Warning area.]

-4.2.3.2 Coastal warnings should include at least the subjects listed in paragraph 4.2.1.3.
+3.2.3.2 Coastal warnings should include at least the subjects listed in the Joint IMO/IHO/WMO Manual on Maritime Safety Information.

+3.2.3.3 Coastal Warnings are not normally rebroadcast as NAVAREA warnings unless deemed of such significance that the seafarer should be aware of them before entering a NAVTEX service area or Coastal Warning area.

-4.2.4 Local warnings
+3.2.4 Local warnings

-Local warnings broadcast information which cover inshore waters, often within the limits of jurisdiction of a harbour or port authority.
+Local warnings are concerned with information which covers inshore waters, often within the limits of jurisdiction of a harbour or port authority.
 They are broadcast by means other than NAVTEX or EGC, and supplement coastal warnings by giving detailed information within inshore waters.

-5 NAVIGATIONAL WARNING REQUIREMENTS
+4 NAVIGATIONAL WARNING REQUIREMENTS